 While Greek Cypriot and Turkish Cypriot communities shared a long history up to 1974, they are divided by culture, language and above all religion.
 Since 1974 and the de facto division of the island, these differences have become more entrenched, with both sides embittered by the island’s history between the 1950s and 1970s, and more generally with the south looking back to the heritage of the ancient Greeks and the north to that of Turkey and the Ottoman Empire.
 Politics aside, a few generalizations can be made about the culture and etiquette that you’ll experience across the island.

 Cypriot society revolves around family life, and it is still common for families to eat together, either at home or in a restaurant, especially on Sundays.
-It is quite common, at the beach or at picnic areas, to see several cars disgorge extended families, including the elderly, teenagers and children, who proceed to set up barbecues, play music on portable CD players, and settle in for the day.
+It is quite common, at the beach or at picnic areas, to see several cars disgorge extended families, including the elderly, teenagers and children, who proceed to set up barbecues, play music on portable sound systems, and settle in for the day.

 There is widespread respect for the elderly, consideration for pregnant women, and indulgence towards children.
-Pregnant women are particularly well looked after (partly because of an old wives’ tale that if they don’t get what they fancy to eat, the child will be birth-marked in an appropriate way).
+Pregnant women are particularly well looked after (partly because of an old wives’ tale that if they don’t get what they fancy to eat, the child will be birth-marked in an accordingly).
 When Cypriots ask about your children or grandchildren, they’re not just being polite, they really want to know, so tell them, and ask back.

 It is quite common for Cypriots who have only just met strangers to invite them into their homes for a drink (always accompanied by a little something to eat) or even for a full meal.
 Sometimes this hospitality and genuine interest in others can seem a trifle intrusive to outsiders – expect to be cross-examined about your family relationships, your profession, even the details of your income.
 Cypriots are also lively conversationalists.
 What may to an outsider sound like a furious argument might well be a perfectly amicable conversation.